 - LinkedIn Page Analytics

 These free tools provide an excellent overview of your blog’s success on a social level.
-Also, by placing links to your blog’s social media channels at the footer of each blog post, you can help keep the conversation moving with your audience.
+By placing links to your blog’s social media channels at the footer of each blog post, you can help keep the conversation moving with your audience.

-Link building is a key term for marketers and SEO strategists alike.
-That’s because a strong list of backlinks can significantly strengthen the search engine rankings for a website page.
+Link building is a key term for marketers and SEO strategists because a strong list of backlinks can significantly strengthen the search engine rankings for a website page.

 When it comes to analyzing links for a web page, ahrefs backlink profile provides a thorough report with metrics, such as new links, external/internal links, and daily changes in link totals.

-The process of attracting links to your content from other websites and domains can be hard, but one possible solution includes identifying influencers or other sites who might be willing to link to your content once it’s published.
+One possible solution to attracting links to your content includes identifying influencers or other sites who might be willing to link to your content once it’s published.